This week's best current accounts

 Best for customer service

-The 2016 Awards, which consider the views of 24,000 readers, show that Metro Bank is the most trusted current account provider in the UK in 2016.
-It’s readers scored it 4.9/5 for trust, narrowly beating First Direct, which has also consistently scored well over the years.
+The 2016 Awards, which consider the views of 24,000 readers, show that Metro Bank is the most trusted current account provider in the UK.
+Readers scored it 4.9/5 for trust, narrowly beating First Direct, which has also consistently scored well over the years.

 An overdraft is an agreement with your bank that authorises you to withdraw more funds from your account than you have deposited in it.
 Many banks charge for this privilege either as a fixed fee or charge interest on the money overdrawn at a special high rate.
 Some banks charge a fee and interest.
 And other banks offer a free overdraft but impose very high charges for exceeding the agreed limit of your overdraft.

 Issued by a bank as part of a current account and, in a nutshell, serves as electronic cash.
 Unlike a credit or charge card, where you get an interest-free period before you have to settle the bill, the funds spent on a debit card are withdrawn immediately from your current account.
 Unless you’ve arranged an overdraft, if you don’t have the cash in the account, you can’t spend it.

 An account opened with a clearing bank (few building societies offer current accounts) that provides the ability to draw cash (usually via a debit card) or cheques from the account.
 Some pay fairly minimal rates of interest if the account is in credit.
 Most current accounts insist your monthly income (salary or pension) is paid directly in each month and they offer a number of optional services – such as overdrafts and charge cards – which are negotiable but will incur fees.